-2022 HOSPITALITY KITCHEN OPERATIONS COURSE DESCRIPTION
+2023 HOSPITALITY KITCHEN OPERATIONS COURSE DESCRIPTION

 This may change due to Training Package and NSW Education Standards Authority (NESA) updates.

-Notification of variations will be made in due time.
+Education Notification of variations will be made in due time with minimal disruption or disadvantage.

-Course: Hospitality - Kitchen Operations
+Course: Hospitality - Kitchen Operations Board Developed Course